 So I stared at him, and he stared at me.
 We stared at each other.
 With his eyes fixed on mine and with the speed of a Wild West gunslinger (sort of) I swiftly placed the glass over his head.

 Gotcha!
 I then took him into the garage and dropped him into the no longer used salad drawer, ironically from the beer fridge under which he could have escaped me, so I could get a better picture of him.
 I’d heard the Huntsman has rather large fangs and wanted to take a look.
 I’m no arachnologist, but I’m thinking those big things I’ve circled in red are his fangs.
 My, they are big aren’t they?
+Update: as several commenters have mentioned below, these are not the spider’s fangs, they are its palps.
+That’s comforting, isn’t it?
 And I can only count six legs, has this guy been in a fight?
 With the photo shoot over, I released my Huntsman back into the wild.
 Well, my front garden.
 So he is now freely roaming Australia again, but it isn’t just Australia that gets the Huntsman spider.
 Virtually every country south of the equator, and a few more besides, also has the Huntsman.